Vector Transport Free Riemannian LBFGS for Optimization on Symmetric Positive Definite Matrix Manifolds: Simulations

-As Tables \ref{table_RiemMax_10n2_K2_expm} and \ref{table_RiemMax_10n2_K2_taylor} show, the proposed ISR mapping converges faster than no mapping most often in all separability levels.
+\textbf{$\bullet$ Discussion by Varying Separability:} As Table \ref{table_RiemMax_10n2_K2_expm} and the Table 1 of Supplementary Material show, the proposed ISR mapping converges faster than no mapping most often in all separability levels.
 Both its time per iteration and number of iterations are often less than no mapping.
 These tables also show that the proposed Cholesky mapping converges faster than no mapping in most of the cases, although not all cases.
 Overall, we see that the two proposed mappings make RLBFGS faster and more efficient most often.
 This pacing improvement can be noticed more for low and mid separability levels because they are harder cases to converge.
 In terms of quality of local minimum, the proposed mappings often find the same local minimum as no mapping, but in a faster way.
 The equality of the found local optima in the three methods is because of using the same RLBFGS algorithm as their base in addition to having the same initial points.
 In some cases, the proposed mappings have even found better local minima.
+Moreover, as expected, the time difference std reduces in higher separability which is a simpler task.